 The UK housing market is currently reflecting the results of a global economic downturn.
-Chelmsford has always had a buoyant housing market that performs well above the national average though it is expected that housing completions will drop in 2008/2009, and this will have implications for the Housing Trajectory in due course.
+Chelmsford has always had a buoyant housing market that performs well above the national average though it is expected that housing completions will continue to stay below target in 2009/2010.